ntlnr/Musser_Research/README.md

 #### What autonomous is.
 - Autonomous Definition

-- Autonomous applied in different fields.

-- Why autonomous simulators so important
+- Why virtual autonomous simulators so important

-#### The basic concept and factor in a real world for antonomous
+#### Some projects or virtaul autonomous platforms for developers and beginners to learn and understand autonomous devices.